ZERO IS NOT A BAD FOUR LETTER WORD

 WHAT ECO ISN’T

-You don’t have to hug trees or dress in beige, My point is stereotyping and labeling doesn’t help.
+You don’t have to hug trees or be a minimalist.
+Stereotyping and labeling don’t help anyone or anything.
 It shuts down a conversation that could use some open-mindedness.
 It’s time to dispell the myths around how natural things are seen especially in the wedding industry.

 – MY MISSION –